Fellow Membership Programme

 Overview

-Applications are sought from young researchers who pursue the highest level of research excellence with a demonstrated passion for delivering social impact in biotechnology.
+Applications are sought from LAC graduate students and researchers who pursue the highest level of research excellence with a demonstrated passion for delivering social impact in biotechnology.
+All candidates must have been accepted by the receiving institution and supported by a sending institution before proceeding with the application.
+Please contact them well in advance to submitting your application.

 Expectations

-Each UNU-BIOLAC fellowship member is expected to perform specialised research at a laboratory throughout the LAC region for no more than three months.
+Each UNU-BIOLAC fellow is expected to perform specialised research in biotechnology at a laboratory in the LAC region for three months.

-All fellows must deliver a final technical report, including their main findings and fulfil all of the other requests to accomplish their membership.
-Among others, a written statement regarding their expectations to achieve during the visit, record a testimonial video about the experience, upload content on social media reflecting the experimental work they are carrying out through the research stay, and expand their collaborative and professional network.
+All fellows must deliver a final technical report that includes their main findings and fulfil all other initial requests to complete their fellowships.
+Among others, 1) to present a written statement of achieved objectives, 2) to record a testimonial video about the experience, and 3) to upload content on social media reflecting the experimental work carried out through the research stay and the expansion of their collaborative and professional network.
+It is expected that if the results are published, UNU-BIOLAC will receive due recognition.

-To perform their research fellowship, each funded fellow will receive a single stipend of USD 4000 for travel and living expenses.
-Hosting institutions could also apply for funds as bench fees for USD 500 per month of visit.
+To perform their research fellowship, each funded fellow will receive a single stipend of USD 4000 (3-month internships) for travel and living expenses.
+Insurance will also be paid for by UNU-BIOLAC separately.
+Hosting institutions could also apply for funds through bench fees of USD 500 per visit per month for the 3-month internships.

 Research fields